 Key Takeaways

-- 3. Budget for at least 20% down and have 6–12 months of reserves.
+- Down Payment & Reserves: Plan for 20% down and 6–12 months of reserves.

 Conclusion